hd-code/hd-neural-net/README.md

 # HD Neural Net

-This is my playground for developing a neural net library in TypeScript.
+**Project discontinued**

-I tune in from time to time to checkout some new ideas about the whole topic.
+This was my playground for developing a neural net library in TypeScript.

 ## Installation